Fresh vs Frozen Embryo Transfer | Know the Differences

-If you have been fortunate enough during an IVF cycle to have several eggs retrieved, fertilised with sperm, and good-quality embryos created, you may also have additional embryos to freeze for future use.
-This gives you the option to have with a fresh embryo transfer, and then if needed later, proceed with a frozen embryo transfer (FET).
+If your IVF cycle produces many good-quality embryos, you are likely to have embryos to freeze for future treatment.
+This gives you the option to have a fresh embryo transfer and later, if needed, proceed with an FET or frozen embryo transfer.

 What is a Fresh Embryo Transfer?